MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/06-flow-control.md

 ```

 In the previous example, the loop will iterate four times by starting off with the number one and
-continue as long as the counter variable "i" is less than five.
-It will sleep for a total of ten
+continue as long as the counter variable `$i` is less than 5.
+It will sleep for a total of 10
 seconds.

 ### Do

-There are two different Do loops in PowerShell.
-Do Until runs while the specified condition is
+There are two different `do` loops in PowerShell. `Do Until` runs while the specified condition is
 false.

 ```powershell